These buttery almond flour oatmeal cookies are soft, chewy and completely vegan and gluten-free. No eggs or dairy needed!

 What can I use instead of almond flour?

-This recipe was developed specifically for almond flour and has not been tested with alternatives.
+This recipe was developed specifically for almond flour and has not been tested with alternative gluten-free flour like coconut flour or oat flour.

 If you’re confident making swaps for almond flour, go for it.
 If not, note that almond flour does not substitute 1:1 with other flours so the recipe will need additional adjustments.